manju1807/JavaScript-Essentials/README.md

 # JavaScript-Essentials 🚀

-Official code repository for the YouTube series "You Don't Know JavaScript" 🎥
+Official code repository for the YouTube series "You Don't Know JavaScript | JavaScript Essentials" 🎥

-This repository contains all the reference code demonstrated in our in-depth YouTube tutorials.
+This repository contains all the reference code demonstrated in my in-depth YouTube tutorials.
 It serves as a comprehensive resource for viewers to review, practice, and expand upon the concepts covered in each episode. 📚💻

 ## What's Inside 🔍